 While Josh Phair isn't posting from a career point of view when he wrote his post, I would advise my kids to consider his advice in his recent post: Hard Assets Low Obsolescence.

 Some people believe that robots are going to do all jobs in the future.
-Yet if I asked you to name even 3 elements from the periodic table that make up any robot, they couldn't answer.
+Yet if I asked these same people to name even 3 elements from the periodic table that make up any robot, they couldn't answer.
 If I further asked them about the supply and demand of those elements, I'd really get silence.
 If I asked them how the demand for these elements would shift both the supply and the cost, they would be absolutely silent.

-Yet robots are going to do all our work in the future?
 I first starting making this point in 2023 when some of the AI innovation that we now see started to rise in popularity.
 No one who claimed robots would do everything could name even 2 elements on the periodic table.
-At least now (2026), I'm finally starting to hear this be recognized.
+At least as of the time of this writing (2026), I'm finally starting to hear this be recognized.

 These assertions are straight out of the "We'll have fusion in five years" that I heard when I was six years old.